-- 14. This document is the joint business continuity strategy for South Oxfordshire District Council and Vale of White Horse District Council.
-To produce this document, we used elements of South's existing strategy and incorporated parts of Vale's business continuity documentation. - 15.
-We have produced a separate document containing our detailed business continuity arrangements.
+- 14. This document is the business continuity strategy. - 15.
+The Council has produced a separate document containing its detailed business continuity arrangements.
 Because the release of this information into the public domain could compromise these arrangements, this information is not for publication and is not included within this strategy document. - 16.
-Each service generally has two business continuity plans (BCP), one plan for each council.
-There can be more if the service contains widely differing functions from a business continuity perspective (e.g. Cornerstone is a separate function within the Economy, Leisure and Property service and therefore should have a plan of its own).
+Each service generally has one business continuity plan (BCP).
+There can be more if the service contains widely differing functions from a business continuity perspective (e.g. human resources and facilities).
 Each service has designated one or more senior members of staff to be business continuity team leaders, who will take the lead on implementing their BCP in the event of a disruption.
 BCPs are not for publication. - 17.
-Both councils have the same Strategic Crisis Team (SCT) whose role is to take the lead in directing and implementing our business continuity arrangements.
-The SCT is made up of senior managers who can call on other expertise likely to be needed in the event of a disruption, such as human resources, facilities, ICT and communications.
+The Council has a Strategic Crisis Team (SCT) whose role is to take the lead in directing and implementing the Council's business continuity arrangements.
+The SCT is made up of senior managers who can call on other expertise likely to be needed in the event of a disruption, such as human resources (including office accommodation), ICT and communications.
 The SCT will use the Crisis Management Plan to help manage business continuity in the event of an incident. - 18.
-Both councils also have an ICT Disaster Recovery Plan the aim of which is to restore essential computer, systems and telephony services, either on-site or at a remote Disaster Recovery Centre, depending on the nature and duration of the disruption.
+The Council also has an ICT Disaster Recovery Plan the aim of which is to restore essential computer, systems and telephony services, either on-site or at a remote Disaster Recovery Centre, depending on the nature and duration of the disruption.